Democratic Autonomous Administration of North and East Syria: Demographics

-The demographics of the region have historically been highly diverse, with several major shifts in regard to which groups form majorities or minorities in the last centuries.
-(Note: Since at least the early Middle Ages, northern Syria has been settled by a mixed population of Arabs, Turkmen, Kurds, and Christian ethnoreligious groups including Assyrian people.
+The demographics of the region had historically been highly diverse, with several major shifts in regard to which groups formed majorities or minorities in the preceding centuries.
+(Note: Since at least the early Middle Ages, northern Syria had been settled by a mixed population of Arabs, Turkmen, Kurds, and Christian ethnoreligious groups including Assyrian people.
 Arab nomads came to dominate the region after the Ikhshidid dynasty's decline in the 10th century.
 During the Ottoman Empire (1516–1922), large Kurdish-speaking tribal groups both settled in and were deported to areas of northern Syria from Anatolia.
 In addition, Cherkessians farmers migrated to northern Syria in the 19th century.)
-The Al-Hasakah Governorate historically been the domain of nomad and sedentary Arabs.
-Most of the Kurdish population in the area have immigrated from Turkey during the 20th century.
-One major shift in modern times was in the early part of the 20th century due to the Assyrian and Armenian genocides, when many Assyrians and Armenians fled to Syria from Turkey.
-In the 1920s after the failed Kurdish rebellions in Kemalist Turkey, there was a large influx of Kurds to Syria's northeast, called "Jazira province" at the time.
-It is estimated that 25,000 Kurds fled at this time to Syria, under French Mandate authorities, who encouraged their immigration, and granted them Syrian citizenship.
-Consequently, the French official reports show the existence of at most 45 Kurdish villages in Jazira prior to 1927.
+The Al-Hasakah Governorate had historically been the domain of nomad and sedentary Arabs.
+Most of the Kurdish population in the area had immigrated from Turkey during the 20th century.
+One major shift in modern times occurred in the early part of the 20th century due to the Assyrian and Armenian genocides, when many Assyrians and Armenians fled to Syria from Turkey.
+In the 1920s, after the failed Kurdish rebellions in Kemalist Turkey, there was a large influx of Kurds to Syria's northeast, called "Jazira province" at the time.
+It was estimated that 25,000 Kurds fled to Syria at this time under French Mandate authorities, who encouraged their immigration, and granted them Syrian citizenship.
+Consequently, the French official reports showed the existence of at most 45 Kurdish villages in Jazira prior to 1927.
 A new wave of refugees arrived in 1929.
 The mandatory authorities continued to encourage Kurdish immigration into Syria, and by 1939, the villages numbered between 700 and 800.
 Another account by Sir John Hope Simpson estimated the number of Kurds in Jazira province at 20,000 out of 100,000 people at the end of 1930.
-The number of Kurds continued to grow and the French geographers Fevret and Gibert estimated that in 1953 out of the total 146,000 inhabitants of Jazira, agriculturalist Kurds made up 60,000 (41%), nomad Arabs 50,000 (34%), and a quarter of the population were Christians.
+The number of Kurds continued to grow, and the French geographers Fevret and Gibert estimated that in 1953, out of the total 146,000 inhabitants of Jazira, agriculturalist Kurds made up 60,000 (41%), nomad Arabs 50,000 (34%), and a quarter of the population were Christians.